cuinjune/image-puzzle/README.md

 The random images used in the app are fetched from [Lorem Picsum](https://picsum.photos/).

+## How to play

+- In Desktop browser, you need to use horizontal mouse scrolling to move image pieces.
+- In Mobile browser, you need to swipe left or right to move image pieces.

 ## Setup

 1. You need to have [Python](https://realpython.com/installing-python/) installed on your computer